mspalti/iiif_dspace_workflows/README.md

 ```

 For the Search API and Solr index, I am currently populating Solr with separate Python load process.
 I think there is a
-way to integrate this more closely with the DSpace ingestion process by requiring inclusion of ALTO files in the `OtherContent`
+way to integrate this more closely with the DSpace ingest process by requiring inclusion of ALTO files in the `OtherContent`
 bundle.
-This would allow a separate process running on the Solr server to retrieve item manifests and ALTO files via
+That would end the need for an entirely separate load process.
+Instead, a separate process running on the Solr server
-an AnnotationList and use this information to build and maintain the Solr index.
-Perhaps ultimately providing a way to
+could use the DSpace API to retrieve manifests and ALTO files via the `seeAlso` AnnotationList and use this information to
-automatically synchronize the Solr index with items that use the Search API, or at least make it easy to manually trigger
-an update of items from a collection.
+maintain the Solr index.